 Also, you can see your child's grades online at any time through the West Orange Parent Portal.
 I strongly encourage you and your child to check it regularly.
 If you have not already received a password for the Parent Portal, please contact your child's guidance counselor.

 In my classes, we use Google Classroom.
-If you would like to receive a weekly or daily summary of assignments, please email me (email@example.com) so that I can invite you to join Google Classroom.
+If you would like to receive a weekly or daily summary of assignments, please email me (firstname.lastname@example.org) so that I can invite you to join Google Classroom.
 All assignments are available via that portal.
 There is also a free Google Classroom App that can be downloaded onto your student's phone to access Google Classroom as well.
-The App will notify students when an assignment or message is posted.
+The App will notify students when an assignment or message is posted, so I strongly urge students to download it.

 I look forward to working with your students and communicating with you throughout the year.